fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 # Security and Compliance

-The key of security and compliance on AWS ids the ` AWS Shared Responsibility Model`.

 <img src="./Images/SummarySecurity.PNG" alt="Not Found">

+The key of security and compliance on AWS is the ` AWS Shared Responsibility Model`.

 * AWS is responsible for security `OF` the cloud
 * WE are responsible for security `IN` the cloud